Introducing CoinDesk’s ‘Consensus at Consensus’ Project

 - No More FTXs: Finding the Right Tech and Policies for Self-Custody to Go Mainstream: FTX and other exchange bankruptcies have underscored the danger to users of trusting centralized entities with the keys to their crypto.
 But custodying your own keys has a serious adoption problem, for myriad reasons.
 How can policymakers create effective guardrails for consumer protection without undermining crypto’s empowering attributes?
 (Invitation only.)

 - Can (and Should) DeFi Defy the Regulators?
 Without the traditional middlemen to deputize, regulators are struggling to figure out how to police decentralized finance, a sector which has held up during the crypto winter but which continues to suffer from software breaches, bugs and rug-pulls.
-Is the traditional regulatory model appropriate for DeFi, or should policymakers work with the industry on software standards to protect users?
+Is the traditional regulatory model appropriate for decentralized finance (DeFi), or should policymakers work with the industry on software standards to protect users?
 (Invitation only.)

 - Brainstorm: From New Currencies to New Societies: The Way Forward for DAOs, Network States and NFT Communities: Builders of new types of communities – online, IRL and hybrids – roll up their sleeves and discuss how they’ve addressed challenges from 60,000-foot strategy to immediate on-the-ground tactics in a zero-trust world with high trust expectations.

 - Brainstorm: Grassroots Innovation: Realizing Crypto’s Empowerment Promise for Social Inclusion: Crypto advocates often talk up the technology’s social impact but its potential has been hindered by clunky user experiences and a bias in funding toward fast-buck-making ventures.
-Nonetheless, around the world, people are spinning up locally-focused applications that don’t get the attention they deserve.
+Nonetheless, around the world people are spinning up locally focused applications that don’t get the attention they deserve.
 What can be done to accelerate these projects toward maximum impact for the communities they serve?

-- The Future of Crypto Media in the Age of AI and Web3: Never has crypto more needed sustainable media outlets that call out bad actors, keep the good ones accountable, and separate great ideas from snake oil.
-But, as exciting as it is to cover this hurly-burly industry, crypto journalists face unique obstacles: weaponized disinformation; steep learning curves; resource imbalances.
+- The Future of Crypto Media in the Age of AI and Web3: Never has crypto more needed sustainable media outlets that call out bad actors, keep the good ones accountable and separate great ideas from snake oil.
+But, as exciting as it is to cover this hurly-burly industry, crypto journalists face unique obstacles: weaponized disinformation, steep learning curves, resource imbalances.
 With blockchain developers devising new tools and decentralized approaches to the economics of digital content, journalists and innovators discuss how to foster the reliable, trusted media this industry needs.

 DISCLOSURE